Edward Turner (motorcycle designer): Triumph general manager and chief designer

 In July 1937, Turner introduced the 500 cc Speed Twin, selling at £75.
 It was smaller and weighed five pounds less than the £70 Tiger 90, and proved very successful.
 The 5T Speed Twin (some say based on the engine design of Turner's Riley Nine car) became the standard by which other twins were judged, and its descendants continued in production until the 1980s.
-The original 27 bhp parallel-twin was capable of exceeding 90 mph (145 km/h) and weighed 361 lb (166 kg).

-Turner's wife Edith died in a car crash near Coventry on 8 July 1939; the same crash which killed Gillian Lynne's mother and two other friends.
+Turner's wife Edith died in a car crash near Coventry on 8 July 1939; the same crash killed Gillian Lynne's mother and two other friends.
 Turner kept in contact with Gillian Lynne thereafter.

 Turner's "sprung hub" was supposed to go into production in 1941, adding 17 lb to the weight of a bike.
 But the war delayed its introduction until 1948.

 In 1942, Turner designed a generator, using an all-alloy Triumph vertical twin engine, for the Air Ministry.
-After a heated disagreement with Jack Sangster, Turner quit his position at Triumph and promptly became chief designer at BSA, where he worked on a side-valve vertical twin for the War.
+After a heated disagreement with Jack Sangster, Turner quit his position at Triumph and promptly became chief designer at BSA, where he worked on a side-valve vertical twin for the war.
 Bert Hopwood was made Triumph's new designer and Sangster put him to work on a 500 cc side-valve twin competing for the same contract.

 By 1943 Bert Hopwood completed the design, but it was never produced.
 Triumph's prototypes were released in February, before BSA's planned launch.
 The design later became the post-war TRW model.
 In late October, Turner went back to Triumph.
 Hopwood had been working on a design for a 700 cc inline four-cylinder engine that could produce 50 bhp, but Turner's return to Triumph put an end to that plan.
 Turner was Managing Director once again by 1944.

-The Speed Twin, Tiger 100 and 350 cc 3T models emerged in 1945.
+The Speed Twin, Tiger 100 and 3TA models emerged in 1945.
 They now had telescopic forks, originally designed by Turner, but modified by Freddie Clarke after it was found that fork oil would spew out on bottoming.